A BP North Sea field to test U.S. policy on Iran

 After being forced to shut down in 2010 when Western nations imposed sanctions on Tehran over its nuclear program, Rhum resumed production in 2013 when Britain agreed to set up a temporary management scheme whereby all revenue due to Tehran would be held until sanctions were lifted.

-Following the removal of European Union and United Nations sanctions on Iran in January 2016, the temporary management scheme ceased but BP still obtained an OFAC licence.
+Following the removal of European Union and United Nations sanctions on Iran in January 2016, the temporary management scheme ceased but BP still obtained an OFAC license.

 Additional reporting by Jonathan Saul in London; editing by Giles Elgood